nathanb/sandbox-ts-monorepo/README.md

 I've intentionally avoided CRA in this scenario for flexibility.
 Also, to keep things simple, I've elected not to use ESM for the web and UI packages.
 So `web` and `packages/lib-ui` both are `CommonJS` packages with `module: ESNext`. `tsc` will build the `lib-ui` project itself, but `web` has `emit: false` since it relies on `babel-typescript` and webpack. `lib-shared` has been switched to CommonJS as well for simplicity.
 The major benefit here (as a monorepo and tsc watch) is the ability to have a separate React component package that automatically refreshes upon save in the web app.
 This is typically a challenge due to conflicting react and react-dom instances.
 But here, npm workspaces solves that for us with auto-linking and package sharing.

 ## Code splitting & Tree shaking
 Did I mention code-splitting?
 All of these projects are built with ESNext and are capable of code splitting via sub-path imports.
+Take a peek at the `lib-shared` [exports config](https://github.com/nathanb/sandbox-ts-monorepo/blob/main/packages/lib-shared/package.json#L9)

 i.e. Rather than:
 (Importing module from the root package index)